 Trakai is a small city near Vilnius which has the island castle surrounded by Galve Lake.
-Trakai castle was one of the main center of the Grand Duchy of Lithuania in 14-15th century and now it is a great city for a day getaway.
+Trakai castle was one of the main centers of the Grand Duchy of Lithuania in the 14-15th century and now it is a great city for a day getaway.

 A day trip in Trakai